 Electronic supplementary material

 Additional file 1: Table S1: Demographic characteristics of patients undergoing radiation therapy.
-Table S2.
 Demographic characteristics of patients undergoing radiation therapy (Summary).
 Figure S1.
 Correlational analysis of mean γ-H2AX and 53BP1 foci counts from 500 nuclei per sample.
 Non-irradiated and irradiated with 0.5 and 2 Gy lymphocytes were fixed 30 min or 24 post-IR.
 The expression of both proteins was analyzed simultaneously at each time and IR points for n=30 blood samples (BC39-BC69).
 Figure S2.
 Correlation between the γ-H2AX/53BP1 foci expression and tumor staging.
 Peripheral lymphocytes were prepared from the blood samples derived from breast cancer patients.
 Foci counting for γ-H2AX and 53BP1 foci were performed in non-irradiated and irradiated with 0.5 Gy samples 30 min post-IR derived from 57 and 39 patients, respectively.
 (DOC 891 KB)